seguler/azure-storage-throughput-test/README.md

 </a>

 1. Click Deploy button to deploy the sample to a Linux VM on Azure
-2. Once deployment is completed, connect to the VM via SSH using the administrator account you defined
+2. Once deployment is completed, connect to the VM via SSH using the administrator account you defined.
+You will have 200 files each 1GB in /mnt directory as sample data.
+3. Navigate to the sample application in /home/<your username>/azuredeploytest
-3. `cd /home/<administrator>/azuredeploytest`
+`cd /home/<administrator>/azuredeploytest`
-4. Run the application to upload the files to Azure Storage from 'test' folder `dotnet run test`
+4. Run the application to upload the files to Azure Storage from '/mnt' folder `dotnet run /mnt`